How to Prepare for a Due-Diligence by Investors

 The investee’s first priority should be to protect the sensitive information of their business and to avoid any disclosure of such information without taking the investors into a non-disclosure agreement (NDA).
 This may not be possible in every case, but to take measures to protect your company secrets and sensitive information regarding employees, customers and suppliers, shows the potential investors or buyers that the information being provided is highly valued and protected.

 You may want to hire accountants, business accountants, tax accountants, business advisors, lawyers, financial modellers and consultants on your team.
 Their expertise and experience can prove to be very fruitful for a successful due diligence process.

 It’s very important to make the entire due diligence experience for the investors simple and easy.
 With time constraints, investors have to examine every detail of the information you have provided, which you have been gathering up for years, and have to make quick decisions regarding their investment.
 So it’s your duty to facilitate the due diligence process by guiding your investors through the learning process and be as responsive as possible.
 By being responsive and responding to every request made by the investor in an organized and detailed manner, you increase the credibility and therefore increase the probability of success of the deal.

-Clear House Accountants are specialist Accountants in London who have been working with businesses and investors helping them create data rooms, prepare and review financial due-diligence and improving financials to appear more impressive to potential investors.
+Clear House Accountants are Accounting specialist in London who have been working with businesses and investors helping them create data rooms, prepare and review financial due-diligence and improving financials to appear more impressive to potential investors.
 Contact us to learn more.